arkoc/EntityFramework.Guardian/docs/intro/big_picture.rst

 General part of guardian is `GuardianKernel`.
 This object holds following components:

-* Guards - There are 2 main guards ModifyGuard and RetrieveGuard, these guards invoke defined policies
+* Guards - ModifyGuard and RetrieveGuard, these guards invoke defined policies
 * Policies - Policies define set of rules to be applyed to entities and permissions
 * PermissionService - Service for retrieving general and row level permissions.
 * EntityKeyProvider - Service for returning string representation of passed entity identificator

+All these components are configurable.